saurabh408/twosidedprime/README.md

 1. go install twosidedprime
 2. .bin/twosidedprime and then listen on server :8001

-Please hit to /twosidedprime/<your input number> to run example.
+Please hit to /twosidedprime/{your input number} to run example.